xcart/xcart-docs/_pages/kb_en/modules/mailchimp_integration_with_e-commerce_support/index.md

 order: 160
 published: true
 ---
-[Mailchimp](http://www.mailchimp.com/signup/?pid=xcart&source=website) integration for X-Cart 5 is available in the form of an add-on module (“addon”) named “Mailchimp Integration with Ecommerce support”.
+[Mailchimp](http://www.mailchimp.com/signup/?pid=xcart&source=website) integration for X-Cart 5 is available in the form of an add-on module ("addon") named "Mailchimp Integration with Ecommerce support".
 It is a powerful tool that replaces X-Cart's built-in newsletter subscriptions feature and enables you to access some exciting e-commerce features like product recommendations, abandoned cart messages, purchase-based automations, and sales reports.

 _In this section:_